bartobri/mrrcrypt/README.md

 **Command Line Options**

 -k key_name

 Specify a key to use. "key_name" is required.

 -a

 Auto-create a new key if the one specified with `-k key_name` does not exist.

+-d *ms*

+Debug mode.
+This draws the mirror field and animates the decryption process for debugging purposes.
+You will need a BIG console window to fit the entire miror field, minimum 134x68. "ms" specifies the time in milliseconds for each step through the mirror field.
+Values around the mirror field perimeter are represented in hexidecimal.

 ```
 # Create a new key called "bobs_key" for encryption